JacobBersheba89/Data_Analyst_Course/SQL/README.md

-🍕## Welcome in SQL block ## ⛳
+🍕 ##Welcome in SQL block## ⛳
-I really highly recommend jump to 'SQL_main_block'..
+---I really highly recommend jump to 'SQL_main_block'..
 We've started practicing SQL more then befor..
 So I looking forward to new SQL training!